Light rail in Auckland: 2017–2023

-In May 2018, it was announced that the New Zealand Superannuation Fund had expressed an interest in financing, designing, building and operating Auckland's light rail network, in a consortium with CDPQ Infra, a Canadian infrastructure company.
+In May 2018 it was announced that the New Zealand Superannuation Fund had expressed an interest in financing, designing, building and operating Auckland's light rail network, in a consortium with CDPQ Infra, a Canadian infrastructure company.
 The consortium was named NZ Infra.

-By early 2019, the cost of the two lines had been estimated at $6 billion, with an underground alignment through Queen St under consideration.
+By early 2019 the cost of the two lines had been estimated at $6 billion, with an underground alignment through Queen St under consideration.

-In August 2019, Mayor Phil Goff announced that work on the light rail network might begin the following year.
+In August 2019 Mayor Phil Goff announced that work on the light rail network might begin the following year.
 The same month, two delivery partners for the project were shortlisted; NZ Infra and NZ Transport Agency, but it was stated that a 2020 start date would be unlikely.
 By late 2019, two different types of technology were being considered by the New Zealand Ministry of Transport.
 The original proposal from the New Zealand Transport Agency consisted of surface level light rail; the other from NZ Super Fund explored fully grade-separated, driverless light metro technology, with an underground alignment through Queen St and elevated sections elsewhere, with fewer stations between the city centre and airport.

-In May 2020, it was reported that the light rail project had been placed on hold due to the impact of the COVID-19 pandemic in New Zealand.
+In May 2020 it was reported that the light rail project had been placed on hold due to the impact of the COVID-19 pandemic in New Zealand.
 In June, Twyford confirmed that the Ministry of Transport was still committed to the project, but as a fully grade-separated light metro line between the city and airport; stating that "Our policy is that light metro is the form of rapid transit that Auckland needs.
 We've decided very clearly that we need a rapid transit system that's not competing with pedestrians and other cars in the road corridor.
 A light metro system just like you see in London, New York, Tokyo, Paris, is actually faster and more efficient.
 It would allow you to get from Queen St to the Airport in 30 minutes as opposed to the 47 minutes that was projected for the old streetcar model Auckland Transport developed."

 The ministry did not release the updated cost of the new light metro proposal, or any time frame for its construction.
-However industry commentators have estimated the decision to use the metro mode will increase cost of the two lines from $6 billion to more than $20 billion, with a new design and construction period of 8 to 10 years beginning from 2021 at the earliest.
+However, industry commentators estimated that the decision to use the metro mode would increase cost of the two lines from $6 billion to more than $20 billion, with a new design and construction period of 8 to 10 years beginning from 2021 at the earliest.

-Final proposal

-In January 2022, the New Zealand government confirmed it had endorsed a $14.6 billion "Tunnelled Light Rail" line from the city centre to the airport, featuring an underground line between the city centre and Mount Roskill, which would then emerge to the surface and continue to the airport via Māngere.
+In January 2022 the New Zealand government confirmed it had endorsed a $14.6 billion "Tunnelled Light Rail" line from the city centre to the airport, featuring an underground line between the city centre and Mount Roskill, which would then emerge to the surface and continue to the airport via Māngere.
+In October 2022, Auckland Light Rail Limited was established to further work on the project.
 Minister for Transport Michael Wood indicated construction could begin in 2023 and last six to seven years.